-- 1. Existing water/sewer services shall be cut/capped outside the existing foundation prior to demolition and re-connected once the new foundation is installed. - 2.
-Plans with smoke and CO detectors will be submitted to the Walpole Fire department for review and approval, with a follow up Fire Department inspection to confirm conformance with approved plans. - 3.
-Life safety devices (smoke and carbon monoxide (CO) detectors) in the renovated dwelling will be brought into compliance with the current fire code. - 4.
-The property owner shall record this Decision with the Norfolk County Registry of Deeds and provide a copy along with proof of recording to the Zoning Board of Appeals, Walpole Town Clerk, and Walpole Building Department. - 5.
-The proposed replacement and addition to the non-conforming building shall be constructed according to the plans submitted a the Public Hearing on August 17, 2022 titled "Certified Plot Plan Located at 41-43 Stone Street Walpole, MA, Norfolk County" by Continental Land Survey LLC, dated June 23, 2022 and a construction plan titled, "41-43 Stone Street, Walpole, MA" by Brian Charles Alim Inc., dated 6/28/22.
+- 1. Plans with life safety devices, such as smoke and carbon monoxide (CO) detectors, will be submitted to the Walpole Fire Department for review and approval, with a follow up Fire Department inspection to confirm conformance with approved plans. - 2.
+The property owner shall record this Decision with the Norfolk County Registry of Deeds and provide a copy along with proof of recording to the Zoning Board of Appeals, Walpole Town Clerk, and Walpole Building Department. - 3.
+The proposed addition to the non-conforming building shall be constructed according to the plans submitted at the Public Hearing on August 17, 2022 titled "Proposed Addition Plan of Land in Walpole, MA for Matthew and Susan Naughton, 11 Occident Circle, Walpole, MA.
+02081" by Colonial Engineering Inc., dated May 23, 2022 and revised October 25, 2022.